 We all know the saying “An apple a day keeps the doctor away.”
 But is it true, and what’s really in an apple?

 A medium-sized apple contains about 95 calories and 19 grams of sugar.
 Apples don’t have any caffeine, but you might feel more awake after eating them anyway.
 Why?
-That natural sugar, called fructose, which digests slowly, giving you an even flow of energy.
+That natural sugar, called fructose, digests slowly, giving you an even flow of energy.
 Apples also have about 3 grams of fiber, which can help you avoid sugar crashes.
 Plus, you’ll find other nutrients like Vitamin C and cholesterol-lowering pectin.

 Apples make a good snack or quick breakfast, and you’ll get the most out of them if you eat them whole and uncooked.
 Don’t remove the skin or you’ll lose that healthy fiber!